 It is like an insurance policy that takes care of you when needed.

-Why should I have an Emergency Fund?
+Why You Need an Emergency Fund?

 I mean why shouldn’t you?

 It serves the purpose of paying out a huge expense that was unforeseen, which causes a massive hit to your personal life and finances.
 Rather than running to your friends or family for instant cash, you have a vault specifically suited for this purpose.

 Maybe your mom suddenly had to be admitted to the hospital and hospital expenses being too much, you can’t afford to make regular payments.